Skip to main content

 Coppafeel Logo

-A note on terms:
+A note on wording:

-How to check
+How to check with implants?

 Here’s our top tips for checking with implants: